-Greater attention needs to be given to implementing evidence-based interventions for preventing injuries, violence and alcohol misuse.
-Suicide rates are higher than the regional average and attention is needed to address these.
+■ Greater attention needs to be given to implementing evidence-based interventions for preventing falls and fires.
 Interventions to reduce socioeconomic inequalities were only partially implemented.
-Several interventions were implemented in selected regions rather than nationally, and this could be an area for future activity.
+Several interventions (for the prevention of fires, falls, drowning, poisoning and most types of violence) were implemented in selected regions rather than nationally, and this could be an area for future activity.